 As it moves through blood vessels (capillaries) in the alveoli walls, your blood takes the oxygen from the alveoli and gives off carbon dioxide to the alveoli.

 This large surface area is necessary to process the huge amounts of air involved in breathing and getting oxygen to your lungs.
-Your lungs take in about 1.3 to 2.1 gallons (5 to 8 liters) of air per minute.
-When you’re at rest, the alveoli send 10.1 ounces (0.3 liters) of oxygen to your blood per minute.
+Your lungs take in about

 To push the air in and out, your diaphragm and other muscles help create pressure inside your chest.
 When you breathe in, your muscles create a negative pressure — less than the atmospheric pressure that helps suck air in.
-When you breathe out, the lungs recoil and return to their normal size.
+When you breathe out, the lungs recoil and return to their typical size.

 Picture your lungs as two well-branched tree limbs, one on each side of your chest.
-The right lung has three sections (lobes), and the left lung has two sections (above the heart).
+The right lung has three sections (lobes), and the left has two sections (above the heart).
 The larger branches in each lobe are called bronchi.

 The bronchi divide into smaller branches called bronchioles.
 And at the end of each bronchiole is a small duct (alveolar duct) that connects to a cluster of thousands of microscopic bubble-like structures, the alveoli.